-As our customer base continues to grow so does the opportunity for on-selling new, complementary products and services.
-An increasing proportion of the company's R&D effort will be focused on developing such complementary services and products which we believe will further increase our value proposition for our large enterprise clients.
+As our customer base continues to grow so does the opportunity for on-selling additional, complementary products and services.
+An increasing proportion of the company's R&D effort is focused on developing such as complementary services and products which we believe will further increase our value proposition for our large enterprise clients.